Agile in Finance - Growing market share in the stock market

 Step 0: Team and Goals

 The initial coaching sessions opened our eyes that we needed to start working as a fully multi-skilled team instead of distinct groups of single specialists.
-The AgilePool’s coaches helped us to understand that working in silos is a source of waste in our work process due to dependencies, hand-offs, and misalignment.
+The AgilePool’s coaches helped us understand that working in silos is a source of waste in our work process due to dependencies, hand-offs, and misalignment.

 So we took the step to form a cross-functional working group, which included three people from the marketing team of BenchMark Finance, the CEO, and a coach from AgilePool.
 Before kicking off, it was fundamental to define the team’s most important goals, the ways to measure success, and working agreements.